Julie Baroh

 Julie Baroh (born August 4, 1970) is an American fantasy artist.

-Life and activities
+Activities

 Julie Baroh was born in Seattle, Washington on August 4, 1970.
 Majoring in sculpture and printmaking at the Cornish College of the Arts, she received her BFA in 1994.
 While still in college, she was recruited to work for the gaming company Wizards of the Coast as a freelance artist and published work in the company's magazines Scrye and The Duelist as well as illustrations for the collectible card game, Magic: The Gathering throughout the 1990s.
 After training in graphic and network applications, Baroh worked for Adobe Systems in the late 1990s, before leaving "to return to her fine arts roots".